 The servers were also attentive to refilling our water, bringing the various courses then clearing off our plates.
 As my friend stated unfortunately there were several poles at the venue that hindered several people’s views.
 We obviously couldn’t see the mapping of the poles on the floor plan so we only considered how close the guests were to the bar and the dance floor!
 The outdoor setting for the ceremony, the bridal suite, cocktail lounge were beautiful spaces for all of the photography.
 Oh and we can’t forget to mention their quick resolution of the Judy’s Village centerpiece debacle.
 They quickly called me and issued a check refund along with a very sincere apology note and thanking us for choosing them!

-We set up another follow up appointment the week after Tastings with Lynne to pick out our wedding stationary, linens and napkins!
-I was actually quite surprised for all the options they included for matching stationary (invitations, response cards, escort cards and thank you notes).
+We set up another follow up appointment the week after Tastings with Lynne to pick out our wedding stationary, linens, and cocktail napkins!
+I was actually pleasantly surprised for all the options they included for matching stationary (invitations, response cards, escort cards and thank you notes).
 We went with a classic design as ribbons were an extra charge and too much hassle in the mail.
-Only the address is printed for the Response Card envelopes.
-Otherwise you will have to print the address for your Wedding Invitation envelopes.
-For the Rehearsal we worked with Joe, and the day of the wedding itself we worked with Lindsay for coordination.
+Only your address is printed for the Response Card envelopes.
+Otherwise, you will have to print or write the address for your all of the guest addresses on Wedding Invitation envelopes.
+For the Rehearsal, we worked with Joe, and the day of the wedding itself we worked with Lindsay for coordination.
 They were both very helpful, especially Lindsay!
 She helped put us at ease when tensions were boiling over – leading up to and after the wedding.
 Everything on the wedding day went smoothly and we narrowly missed the downpour of rain after the outdoor ceremony!
 The only thing was we forgot was to remind them that we wanted the extra food not served from no-shows/last minute cancellations boxed up for us.
 (Might as well since we already paid for them right?)
 They thankfully still had them in the fridge the next day and we were able to pick it up thanks to my new mother-in-law!

 Luckily I was able to find the 2 pages with the package info if you wanted to take a look at the old and current options.
 They also changed a few items on the menu and re-arranged some pages to make the payment terms more visible.
 We decided to forgo the open bar option, but for the upgraded package it included open bar for just beer and wine.
 The additional alcohol is extra.
 One of my friends shared his experience ordering drinks.